 The Michigan Strategic Fund Board is empowered to designate up to 35 tool and die renaissance recovery zones.
-A list of requirements for consideration can be found here: http://bit.ly/lenN8gy.

 Regional Overview: Community Snapshot

 Saginaw is located in the central portion of Michigan's lower peninsula, in the economically diverse Great Lakes Bay Region (Saginaw, Bay and Midland counties).